 No Welcome Bonus

-The Amex Plum Card doesn’t offer any kind of sign-up bonus which is one of the big drawbacks of the card.
+The Amex Plum Card doesn’t offer any kind of sign-up bonus (at the time of this writing, this could change) which is one of the big drawbacks of the card.
 It’s hard to justify if the $250 annual fee is really worth it.

 The cashback being at 1.5% isn’t that competitive already and you don’t have the option to redeem the cashback for rewards because it will automatically credit to your next billing statement as a discount.

-You can opt for other cards like the Chase Ink Business Cash which offers 5% cashback on rotating categories and a $500 welcome bonus.
+You can opt for other cards like the Chase Ink Business Cash which offers 5% cashback on certain categories such as office supply stores and a $750 welcome bonus at the time of this writing.
 Plus, it doesn’t have an annual fee.

 Cashback Is Conditional

 You need to pay within the 10-day qualifying period to earn the unlimited 1.5% cashback.
 While it’s a pretty decent deal, there are other cards that can do better like the Cash Wise Visa card that lets you earn unlimited 1.5% cashback without conditions.

 The Cash Wise Visa also has a $150 cash rewards bonus if you spend $500 within three months of getting the card.
 Plus, it has a 0% intro APR on balance transfers and purchases for 15 months.

 - You can defer paying some of your monthly bill with no interest charged

 - 1.5% discount applied to your statement automatically each month